Fed's Clarida says the U.S. economy is in good place after rate cuts

-Nov 1 (Reuters) - The three rate cuts passed by the Federal Reserve this year leave the U.S. economy better armed to withstand the risks of a global slowdown, Fed Vice Chair Richard Clarida said on Friday.
+(Reuters) - The three rate cuts passed by the Federal Reserve this year leave the U.S. economy better armed to withstand the risks of a global slowdown, Fed Vice Chair Richard Clarida said on Friday, further supporting the case for keeping rates steady for now.

 Clarida pointed to positive reports on employment and housing as evidence that the U.S. economy is “resilient” to potential headwinds from the trade war and slower growth abroad.